Parryword/Parryword/README.md

 - **PHP**: I have experience in using PHP for creating dynamic web pages and interacting with databases.
 - **LaTeX**: I have experience in using LaTeX for writing academic papers, reports and presentations.
 I also know how to use packages like BibTeX for formatting references.

+## Projects 🚀

+Here are some of the projects that I have worked on or contributed to:

+- [The Sword Clash](https://github.com/Parryword/The-Sword-Clash): A game that does something fun using Unity and C#.
+- [Shopping website](https://github.com/Parryword/Shopping-website): A web application that does something useful using PHP.

 ## Contact 📫

 You can reach me at: